Calochortus nuttallii: Culinary

 Native Americans had culinary uses for the bulbs, seeds, and flowers of the plant.
 Bulbs were roasted, boiled, or made into a porridge by the Hopi, Havasupai, Navajo, Southern Paiute, Gosiute, and Ute peoples.
 The Hopi used the yellow flower ceremonially.

-The Shoshone taught the Mormon pioneer immigrants to use the bulb for badly needed food.
-This resulted in the sego lily being formally designated as the Utah State Flower in 1911.
+The Shoshone taught the mormon pioneers to use the bulb for badly needed food, which resulted in the sego lily being formally designated as the Utah State Flower in 1911.
 Sego is derived from the Shoshone word seego.
 The sego lily was commemorated by the Sego Lily Dam, a flood-prevention infrastructure project in the shape of a giant sego lily, built in Sugar House Park in Salt Lake City in 2017.